-Every cancer treatment can cause side effects or changes to your child’s body and how he or she feels.
+Every cancer treatment can cause side effects or changes to your child’s body and how they feel.
 For many reasons, people do not experience the same side effects even when they are given the same treatment as another person who has a tumor with the same histology.
 This can make it hard to predict how your child will feel during treatment.

 As your family prepares to start treatment, it is normal to fear treatment-related side effects.
 It may help to know that your child's health care team will work to prevent and relieve side effects.
 Doctors call this part of treatment “palliative care” or "supportive care."
-It is an important part of your child’s treatment plan, regardless of his or her age or the stage of disease.
+It is an important part of your child’s treatment plan, regardless of their age or the stage of disease.

 Coping with physical side effects

 Common physical side effects from each treatment option for a Wilms tumor are described in the Types of Treatment section.
 Learn more about side effects of cancer and its treatment, along with ways to prevent or control them.
 Changes to your child’s physical health depend on several factors, including the tumor’s stage, the length and dose of treatment, and your child’s general health.

 Coping with emotional and social effects

 Your family can have emotional and social effects after a cancer diagnosis.
 This may include dealing with difficult emotions, such as sadness, anxiety, or anger, or managing stress.
 Sometimes, people find it difficult to express how they feel to their loved ones.
 Some have found that talking to an oncology social worker, counselor, or member of the clergy can help them develop more effective ways of coping and talking about cancer.